64octets/coinkite-python/README.md

 ## Requirements

 - [SimpleJSON](http://simplejson.readthedocs.org/en/latest/) is
-  required.
-It's needed because we have to control how decimals are encoded and decoded into JSON.
-The stock JSON library isn't quite there.
+  strongly recommended.
+It's best because we have to control how decimals are encoded and decoded into JSON.
+We do have some workaround code in place to use stock json module, and for python2.7 it's sufficient.

 - [Requests module](http://docs.python-requests.org/en/latest/) is strongly
   recommended, but not required.